dOrgTech/AgentAvailability/README.md

 This Keybase bot is used to signal dOrg Agent availability.
 Timezones must a valid Moment timezone name.
 See examples in the zones properties [here](https://github.com/moment/moment-timezone/blob/develop/data/meta/latest.json).
+Noon in the user's local is used as the assumed time of the provided availability date to make timezone conversions more consistent.

 ## Example usage